opensearch-project/documentation-website/_search-plugins/ltr/working-with-features.md

 ## Enforcing unique feature names

 The Learning to Rank plugin enforces unique names for each feature.
 This is because some model training libraries refer to features by name.
-In the preceding example, you could not add a new `user_rating` feature without creating an error because that feature name is in use.
+In the preceding example, you could not add a new `user_rating` feature without causing an error because that feature name is already in use.

 ## Treating feature sets as lists